mk-fg/fgtk/README.md

-fgtk: a set of a misc tools for files and their contents manipulation
+fgtk: a set of a misc tools to work with files and processes
 --------------------

 Various oldish helper binaries I wrote to help myself with day-to-day tasks.